Short-term absence form

 It is your responsibility to contact your professor within two consecutive days of your return to clarify how you should fulfill any outstanding academic responsibilities.

 You can make the request if you are a graduate or undergraduate student in an academic program or you are taking courses as an independent student.
 If you are a continuing education student, please contact your professor directly.

-Use the form if you are experiencing a health-related issue that means you cannot meet required academic course requirements for up to two days of class.
+Use the form if you are experiencing a health-related issue that means you cannot meet required academic course requirements for up to five days of class.
 Issues may include things like: